Feeling Lonely? Try These 6 Coping Methods

-We’re more connected than ever.
-At least, that’s what social media would have you believe.
-Rarely do we spend more than a few hours away from our phones – texting, scrolling or flicking through Stories.
-And, yet, according to a 2018 Kaiser Family Foundation study, we’re experiencing a loneliness epidemic, with more than a fifth of UK and US adults admitting to feeling lonely.
+We're more connected than ever.
+At least, that's what social media would have you believe.
+Rarely do we spend more than a few hours away from our phones – texting, scrolling or flicking through Instagram Stories.
+And, yet, according to a study by relationships charity Relate, we're experiencing a loneliness epidemic, with more than 45% of UK adults admitting to feeling lonely from time to time.

 Dr Balu | Cannaray Scientific Advisor for Mental Health & Anxiety